RoyalHighgrass/Convert-a-Chromebook-Debian-host-system-to-latest-version-of-Kali-Linux-host-system-Fully-automated-/README.md

 4 - Shutdown device.

 5 - Turn on device.
-**note** - None Chromebook users are likely to be taken straight to the *kali xfce4 desktop*, although this is where any problems are likely to occur.
+**note** - None Chromebook users should be taken straight to the *kali xfce4 desktop* when the system is booted, although this is where any problems are likely to occur.
 **note** - Start Penguin if using a Chromebook.
 Launch kali xfce4 desktop with *gox* terminal command. ( **gox** ).
 **note** - Once the *xfce4 desktop* has launched, click on the menu button & search for '**Synaptic Package Manager**', right click on it & select '*Edit application*'.
 Replace existing command with '*gox_lauch*'.
 Click save.
 Now *SPM* can properly be used to install & uninstall packages.